Shopping for clothes English vocabulary & phrases exercise part 1

 Close

-13. The name for the 'size/measurement' of trousers that says how wide they are at the top, is called the
+13. The name for the 'size/measurement' of trousers that says how wide they are at the top, is the

 Waist: